What to Do When Your Hen Is an Egg Eater

 On occasion, hens who eat eggs will favor the contents and leave the shells, but it is not typical chicken behavior.

-• A lull in egg production is not a sign that you have an egg eater.
+If there is a lull in egg production, is that a sign that I have an egg-eater?

 The Causes of Egg Eating

 There are three primary causes for egg-eating behavior, aside from the aforementioned instinct to eat broken eggs:

 - Mental disorder

 The vast majority of the time, egg-eating behavior is triggered by one of the first two circumstances, and as a result, is a curable habit.
 If boredom and nutritional needs have been ruled out as culprits, then the hen in question is likely mentally ill and cannot be fully broken of the practice.
 Even if this is the case, you may not necessarily need to cull her if you can afford to invest in roll-away nesting boxes that will tuck eggs away safely out of her reach.
 Such nesting boxes can be purchased ready-made or built at home using plans and diagrams.

 If egg eating is the result of one or both of the first two possibilities, then the habit can be broken, but it will require a fair amount of effort.
 First and foremost, you must address the cause of the egg-eating behavior, and then you will need to break them of the habit.
 This may prove challenging and will require some patience on your part.

 What to Do If Egg-Eating Is Caused by Boredom

 Enrichment and entertainment for chickens is often overlooked in coop design, but planning a coop that will keep your chickens mentally occupied and engaged is the first crucial step in preventing egg-eating behaviors, as well as other undesired habits like bullying, feather picking, and neurotic behavior.
 Chickens need puzzles to solve, and without anything else to figure out, they may create their own challenges by trying to crack open eggs to get to the contents.